 - Create or update your Will?
 This is a legally binding document that records your wishes for your estate and affairs.

 - Review or update your life insurance policies?
 Having the right amount of cover to provide financially for your dependants and cover any future financial obligations can be important for your peace of mind.

 - Nominate or update your beneficiaries?
-Super doesn’t automatically form part of a Will, so it’s important to let us know your wishes.
+Super doesn’t automatically form part of a Will.

 - Consider appointing a Power of Attorney (POA) and/or enduring guardian?
 These documents grant someone a legal authority to act on your behalf for financial or health matters if you’re no longer able to manage your own affairs.

 - Think about any aged care plans?
 It may make sense to think about these sorts of arrangements sooner rather than later so you’re well prepared.

 - Leave any pre-planned funeral arrangements?
 Setting aside funds to pay for funeral expenses provides peace of mind that money is available for any funeral expenses, removing the burden from your loved ones.